Funding opportunity

 If you have a question and the answers aren’t provided on this page

-Important note: the Helpdesk is committed to helping users of the UK Research and Innovation (UKRI) Funding Service as effectively and as quickly as possible.
-In order to manage cases at peak volume times, the Helpdesk will triage and prioritise those queries with an imminent opportunity deadline or a technical issue.
+Important note: The Helpdesk is committed to helping users of the UK Research and Innovation (UKRI) Funding Service as effectively and as quickly as possible.
+In order to manage cases at peak volume times, the Helpdesk will triage and prioritise those queries with an imminent opportunity deadline and/or a technical issue.
 Enquiries raised where information is available on the Funding Finder opportunity page and should be understood early in the application process (for example, regarding eligibility or content/remit of an opportunity) will not constitute a priority case and will be addressed as soon as possible.

 For help and advice on costings and writing your proposal please contact your research office in the first instance, allowing sufficient time for your organisation’s submission process.

-For general questions related to MRC funding including our funding opportunities and policy please contact rfpd@mrc.ukri.org
+For general questions related to MRC funding including our funding opportunities and policy email: rfpd@mrc.ukri.org

 Any queries regarding the system or the submission of applications through the Funding Service should be directed to the helpdesk.